HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

-As we would expect from other data, rgba() is the most popular alpha-supporting format in use, followed by the transparent keyword.
-Other formats such as hsla() barely feature.
+As we would expect from other data, `rgba()` is the most popular alpha-supporting format in use, followed by the `transparent` keyword.
+Other formats such as `hsla()` barely feature.

 ### New color properties and values

 There are interesting things happening in the world of color.
 In addition to new color spaces, we have a number of color-related properties and values.
 We wondered if any of these were making an impact on the data.

-The <a hreflang="en" href="https://web.dev/accent-color/">accent-color</a> property lets you add your brand color as an accent color to notoriously hard to style form elements such as checkbox, radio buttons, and range sliders.
+The <a hreflang="en" href="https://web.dev/accent-color/">`accent-color`</a> property lets you add your brand color as an accent color to notoriously hard-to-style form elements such as checkboxes, radio buttons, and range sliders.
 Perhaps due to the fact it has only been available in all engines since March this year, it still shows less than 0.3% usage.

-Another property becoming available in all engines this year is [color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/color-scheme), a property that lets you specify which color schemes (light or dark) a component can be rendered in.
+Another property becoming available in all engines this year is [`color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/color-scheme), a property that lets you specify in which color schemes (light or dark) a component can be rendered.
 This property is, somewhat surprisingly, so far only found in 0.2% of pages.

 ## Gradients and Images